Qusisymmetric dimension distortion of Ahlfors regular subsets of a metric space: Abstract

 \section{Abstract}

+We show that if $f:X\to Y$ is a quasisymmetric mapping between Ahlfors regular spaces, then $\dim_H f(E)\leq\dim_H E$ for ``almost every'' bounded Ahlfors regular set $E\subseteq X$.
+If additionally, $X$ and $Y$ are Loewner spaces then $\dim_H f(E)=\dim_H E$ for ``almost every" Ahlfors regular set $E\subset X$.
+The precise statements of these results are given in terms of Fuglede's modulus of measures.
+As a corollary of these general theorems we show that if $f$ is a quasiconformal map of $\mathbb{R}^N$, $N\geq 2$, then for Lebesgue a.e. $y\in\mathbb{R}^N$ we have $\dim_H f(y+E) = \dim_H E$.
+A similar result holds for Carnot groups as well.

-We study the distortion of Hausdorff dimension of families of Ahlfors regular sets under quasisymmetric map $f$ between metric spaces.
-We show that $f$ cannot increase the dimension of ``most'' $d$-regular sets and we estimate the number of exceptional sets whose images have dimension $\geq d' > d$; the precise statements of both results involve modulus estimates for families of measures.
-For planar quasiconformal maps, the general estimates imply that if $E \subset \reals$ is $d$-regular, then some component of $f(E \times \reals)$ has dimension $\leq 2/(d+1)$, and we construct examples to show this bound is sharp.
-In addition, we construct $1$-dimensional sets $E$ so that $f(E \times \reals)$ contains no rectifiable sub-arc.
-These results generalize work of Balogh, Monti and Tyson \cite{Tyson:frequency} and answer questions posed in \cite{Tyson:frequency}, \cite{AimPL}.
+For planar quasiconformal maps, our general estimates imply that if $E \subset \reals$ is Ahlfors $d$-regular, $d<1$, then some component of $f(E \times \reals)$ has dimension at most $2/(d+1)$, and we construct examples to show this bound is sharp.
+In addition, we show there is a $1$-dimensional set $S\subseteq \mathbb R$ and planar quasiconformal map $f$ such that $f(\reals \times S)$ contains no rectifiable sub-arcs.
+These results generalize work of Balogh, Monti and Tyson \cite{Tyson:frequency} and answer questions posed in \cite{Tyson:frequency} and \cite{AimPL}.

 \subjclass[2000]{Primary 30C65; Secondary 28A78}